 1. Identify Your Donors

 Before you can start anything else, you’ll need to understand who you’re trying to retain.
-The easiest way to do this is by pulling all the information you need, which you can find in your donation report.
-(To access your nonprofit’s donation report, simply log into your account and access your nonprofit’s profile.
-Choose Donations from your Mightycause Manager, and filter the results however you’d like.)
+The easiest way to do this is by pulling all the information you need, which you can find in your donor retention report.

 So, that list of donors your nonprofit has retained from 2017 deserves some special attention.
 These are donors who have shown up to support you year after year, and when you’re planning your end-of-year appeals, you’ll want to acknowledge how important these donors are to your nonprofit.